zackmorgs/HSBGHelper/README.md

 ## How to run:
-- Set and environment varible named "ADMIN_PASSWORD"
-    - using Powershell: `$env:ADMIN_PASSWORD = "your_password"`
 - Clone this repository and open the directory in powershell.
+- Either
+    - Load HSBGHelper.bak into SSMS or do the following: or
     - `cd "./HSBGHelper/HSBGHelper.Utilities"`
     - `dotnet restore`
     - `dotnet run`
             - This may take a while as it scrapes official hearthstone servers for all the data they have.
-- `cd ..`

 - `cd "./HSBGHelper/HSBGHelper.Server"`
 - `dotnet restore`
 - `dotnet run`
-- Check the ip address and port listed in the cmd to view the site!
+- check your browser at https://localhost

 ## Administration
+- `/admin/`
+- to be authorized (currently working on this)
     - `/admin/edit-heroes`
     - `/admin/edit-buddies`
     - `/admin/edit-minions`
     - `/admin/edit-spells`

 You can use these pages to add data to the the different database elements. ...There are hundreds of them!
 Have fun!